chickens5/Grimlock/readme.md

 Overall, is a great scaffold for plant management and eventually ML features for hydroponics.

 =======
-# Grimlock - Plant Research & JSX Art
+# Grimlock - Indoor Agriculture Management

 A full-stack web application for agricultural management or for personal gorw tracking with ML-ready data architecture.